ReviewMyContract.aiReview My Contract

 "Recipient agrees that Disclosing Party's Confidential Information constitutes unique and valuable assets and that any breach of this Agreement would cause irreparable harm to Disclosing Party for which monetary damages would be an inadequate remedy.
 Recipient therefore agrees that Disclosing Party shall be entitled to injunctive relief without the requirement to post any bond or security, and Recipient expressly waives any defense that monetary damages are an adequate remedy.
 In addition, Recipient acknowledges that any violation shall entitle Disclosing Party to liquidated damages of $500,000 per occurrence regardless of actual damages."

 Not all NDA provisions are balanced or reasonable.
-Eight patterns consistently create unfair obligations for the receiving or weaker party.
+Ten patterns consistently create unfair obligations for the receiving or weaker party.

 Red Flag 3: One-Sided Remedies.
 The quoted clause above contains multiple red flags stacked together: pre-conceded irreparable harm (which forecloses the receiving party's ability to contest the injunction standard); waiver of the bond requirement (which typically compensates the receiving party if a wrongly-issued injunction causes harm); pre-agreed $500,000 liquidated damages per occurrence regardless of actual harm.
 Courts in many jurisdictions will invalidate liquidated damages provisions that are not a reasonable pre-estimate of actual damages and instead function as penalties.

 Red Flag 4: Non-Compete Disguised as NDA.
 Language that prohibits the receiving party from working in the same industry, soliciting similar clients, or developing competing products — embedded within an NDA rather than in a separate non-compete clause — attempts to achieve non-compete restrictions without triggering the state-law scrutiny applied to explicit non-competes.
-In California (where non-competes are void under Bus. & Prof. Code § 16600), disguising competitive restrictions as confidentiality obligations does not make them enforceable.
+In California (Bus. & Prof. Code § 16600) and as confirmed by *Whyte v.
+Schlage Lock Co.*, disguising competitive restrictions as confidentiality obligations does not make them enforceable.

 Red Flag 5: Missing Standard Exclusions.
-As noted above, the four standard exclusions protect the receiving party's freedom to use publicly available information, independently developed information, and prior knowledge.
+The four standard exclusions protect the receiving party's freedom to use publicly available information, independently developed information, prior knowledge, and third-party disclosures.
 Their absence — whether intentional or due to sloppy drafting — creates obligations that extend beyond what courts would likely enforce anyway, but creates risk and litigation exposure in the interim.

 Red Flag 7: Excessively Broad Use Restrictions.
 A use restriction that limits the receiving party's use of information only to an extremely narrow purpose — "solely for evaluating the acquisition of the Disclosing Party" — may prevent the receiving party from using knowledge they developed independently or received from multiple sources.
 Use restrictions should be clearly tied to the purpose of the NDA, not drafted as a maximum restriction on the receiving party's professional activities.

-Red Flag 8: No Residuals Clause.
-For professionals and knowledge workers, the absence of a residuals clause is often a hidden red flag.
-A residuals clause allows the receiving party to use information retained in unaided human memory (as opposed to documents or files) for the purposes of their professional activities.
-Without a residuals clause, a software engineer who reviewed a company's architecture could theoretically be in breach of the NDA for drawing on general knowledge and experience derived from that review in later work.
+Red Flag 8: No Residuals Clause for Knowledge Workers.
+For professionals and knowledge workers, the absence of a residuals clause is a hidden red flag.
+A residuals clause allows the receiving party to use information retained in unaided human memory for the purposes of their professional activities.
+Without it, a software engineer who reviewed a company's architecture could theoretically be in breach of the NDA for drawing on general knowledge and experience derived from that review in later work.

 What to Do

 Red flags 1-3 are the most critical: address the definition scope, the term for non-trade-secret information, and any pre-agreed injunctive relief or liquidated damages provisions before signing.
-Red flags 4 and 7 are legal enforceability issues that may not require negotiation — courts often decline to enforce them — but they signal aggressive drafting posture from the other party.
-Red flags 5, 6, and 8 are protective provisions for the receiving party that should be added even if the other party objects.
+Red flag 6 (missing DTSA notice) is a compliance issue for employers and an enforcement limitation for employees — check every post-2016 employment NDA.
+Red flags 4 and 7 signal aggressive drafting that courts often decline to enforce, but they create litigation risk and should be addressed in negotiation.
+Red flags 5, 8, 9, and 10 are protective provisions for the receiving party that should be added even if the other party resists.

 Industry-Specific NDA Considerations